 However, in situations where a healthcare provider engaged in fraud, concealment, or intentional misrepresentation to prevent the patient from learning about the injury, then the patient has two years from the date of discovering the injury to file a claim.
 However, even in these cases, the patient still must bring a claim within 7 years from the date of the negligence that caused the injury.

 If you need assistance with your medical malpractice claim, an experienced Delray Beach medical malpractice attorney can speak with you about your options.
-Contact Smith & Ball Injury Law today for more information.
+Contact Smith, Ball, Báez & Prather at (561) 500-HELP today for more information.